-- 13. Since 2012, vessels have been required to tag and release Dissostichus spp. at a rate of five fish per tonne of green weight caught (Table 2).
+13. Since 2012, vessels have been required to tag and release Dissostichus spp. at a rate of 5 fish per tonne of green weight caught (Table 2).
 The tag-overlap statistic estimates the representative similarity between the size distributions of those fish that are tagged by a vessel and of all the fish that are caught by that vessel.
-Each vessel catching more than 10 tonnes of each species of Dissostichus is required to achieve a minimum tag-overlap statistic of 60% (Annex 41-01/C). - 14.
-To date, a total of 1719 D. mawsoni and 30 D. eleginoides have been tagged in Division 58.4.2 (Tables 3a and 3b) and no tagged individuals have been recaptured.
+Each vessel catching more than 10 tonnes of each species of Dissostichus is required to achieve a minimum tag-overlap statistic of 60% (Annex 41-01/C).

+14. Since 2005, a total of 1 801 D. mawsoni and 30 D. eleginoides have been tagged in Division 58.4.2 (Tables 3a and 3b) and no tagged individuals have been recaptured.